yueyujiang/DEPP/README.md

 ## Usage
 ### Sequences analysis using WoL data
 We provide the pretrained model for WoL marker genes and ASV data.
-Users can analyze the sequence data directly using DEPP.
+Users can place the query sequences onto the WoL species tree directly using DEPP.
 #### Preparation
 * Install UPP following the instructions [here](https://github.com/smirarab/sepp/blob/master/README.UPP.md), make sure that run_upp.py is executable.
 * Sequences can be either unaligned ASV (16S) or unaligned MAG data or both.